rust-lang/book/second-edition/nostarch/chapter19.md

 Finally, the last action that only works with `unsafe` is implementing an unsafe trait.
-A trait is unsafe when at least one of its methods has some invariant that the compiler can't verify.
+A trait is unsafe when at least one of its methods has some invariant that the compiler can’t verify.
 We can declare that a trait is `unsafe` by adding the `unsafe` keyword before `trait`, and then implementation of the trait must be marked as `unsafe` too, as shown in Listing 19-11: